 Experts at the Neuromyelitis Optica Treatment and Research Program, part of NYU Langone’s Multiple Sclerosis Comprehensive Care Center, provide treatment, counseling, and education for people with this condition and their families.

 Diagnosing NMOSD starts with a detailed history of the person’s symptoms.
-During an NMOSD attack, or relapse, people with the condition might experience eye pain, vision loss, numbness, weakness, or paralysis in the arms and legs, and loss of bladder and bowel control.
+During an NMOSD attack, or relapse, people with the condition might experience eye pain; vision loss; numbness, weakness, or paralysis in the arms and legs; and loss of bladder and bowel control.

 During relapse, we prescribe intravenous steroids to help speed recovery.
 This is often combined with plasmapheresis, which is a way to remove disease-triggering antibodies from the blood.

-Clinical Research in Neuromyelitis Optica Spectrum Disorder
+Clinical Research in NMOSD

 Our patients can contribute to research into NMOSD through clinical trials.
-We are currently participating in PREVENT, a research study into a promising new treatment for NMOSD called eculizumab (Soliris®).
+We are currently participating in PREVENT, a research study into a promising new treatment for NMOSD called eculizumab (Soliris®), which has recently reported a 94 percent reduction in relapses.
 We also participate in the CIRCLES Biorepository, a national effort to store and catalog medical samples from people with the condition and make them available to qualified researchers worldwide.